ShVerni/Disk-Temp-Fan-Control/README.md

 An example of the hardware needed is provided below, you don't need these exact items.

 1. One or more 4-pin PWM CPU fans.
-2. ESP32, this project uses the [ESP32-S3 Zero](https://www.aliexpress.us/item/3256806984814685.html), but any Fabrica-IO compatible device should work by tweaking the pins used.
+2. ESP32, this project uses the [ESP32-S3 Zero](https://www.aliexpress.us/item/3256806984814685.html) (be sure to select the S3 version), but any Fabrica-IO compatible device should work by tweaking the pins used.
 3. Optional: [4-pin fan cable](https://www.amazon.com/skineat-Extension-Cable%EF%BC%8C4-Cable%EF%BC%8CCable-pc%EF%BC%8C3-Pin/dp/B08FT643QL), can optionally add fan splitters or hubs to control more fans.
 4. Optional: [4-pin Molex](https://www.amazon.com/YiKaiEn-Molex-Video-Power-Supply/dp/B0BQRTBJWX) or [SATA](https://www.amazon.com/Express-Graphics-Video-Power-Adapter/dp/B0793N7TP9) power cable to get power from the computer power supply.
 5. Optional: 0.1 nF (100 pF), 10 uF, and 100 uF capacitors.
 10 KΩ and 3.3 KΩ resistors for reading the fan tachometer.